 30. Swindle, which comes from a German word meaning “dizzy,” connotes disorientation of the mark.

-2 Responses to “The Connotations of 30 Synonyms for “Cheat” and “Fool””
+2 thoughts on “The Connotations of 30 Synonyms for “Cheat” and “Fool””

 How about “welch”?………as opposed to Welsh.
 So, before anyone gets offended, the term “welch” is defined as refusal or avoidance of paying a debt, typically a gambling debt and typically associated with [horse] racing.
 It also means “to go back on one’s word.”
 Dictionary.com also makes a “usage note” which says this verb is sometimes perceived as insulting to or by the Welsh or the people of Wales, but its actual origin probably has nothing to do with Wales or its people (I’m still looking for that origin), as opposed to “gyp” which has derogatory connotations.